-- · Assembled Game Kits (one kit per small group).
-Includes 49 two-sided gameboard squares, one deck of event cards, one deck of resource cards, one deck of character cards, and one character piece per player. - · Assembled Group Handout Packets (minimum of two packets per small group).
-Each packet includes: Round 1 Directions, Round 2 Directions, and Supplemental Resource List. - Player Writing Supplies.
-Pens and/or pencils and blank sheets of paper (size optional) for players to take notes during discussion, share contact information, etc. - · Facilitator Writing Supplies.
-Markers (sharpie or dry erase depending on room set-up), easel and easel pad paper (if not using a whiteboard), tape (if planning to place note paper on walls).
+- Games (one per small group).
+Each game includes 48 gameboard squares, one deck of event cards, one deck of resource cards, one deck of character cards, at least one character piece per player, and at least one Player Guide per small group. - Player writing supplies.
+Pens and/or pencils and blank sheets of paper (size optional) for players to take notes during discussion, share contact information, etc. - Facilitator writing supplies.
+Markers (Sharpies or dry-erase markers depending on room setup), easel and easel pad paper (if not using a whiteboard), tape (if placing easel pad paper on walls).